icon

 avatar-name

-Shasha Dania • Apr 23, 2020
+Shasha Dania • Mar 14, 2024

-For many of us, one big worry on our minds right now is how we'll be able to pray the nightly Terawih prayers in congregation, as mosques are currently closed.
-We hope that this easy guide will help you feel more confident in praying Terawih at home and that we can emerge from this month stronger and more steadfast in our faith than ever before. ?
+The month of Ramadan has arrived once again!
+We hope that this easy guide will help you feel more confident in praying Tarawih at home and that we can emerge from this month stronger and more steadfast in our faith than ever before.

-What are Terawih prayers?
+What are Tarawih prayers?

 P.S.
 Find out more about the blessings of terawih and how to perform the prayers here or on MuslimSG!

 Set aside enough space in a well-ventilated and cool area of your house, and make it clean and comfortable.
-Depending on how many people are in your household, you might need to shift some furniture around to have enough space for everyone. ?
-If you don't have enough space to arrange your prayer mats, you can still pray with an Imam and makmum if you meet these requirements: (1) the Imam leading the prayer is in front; (2) male congregants follow, slightly behind the Imam; (3) female congregants follow behind.
+Depending on how many people are in your household, you might need to shift some furniture around to have enough space for everyone.

 #HHWT Tip: Here are some ways you can turn your house into a masjid this Ramadan!

-If you have young children, this is a good opportunity to introduce them to congregational prayers so that they will be more familiar with accompanying you to the mosque in the future. ?
-Our writer Jinghan shares some tips here on how she introduced her daughter Masha to the mosque through congregational prayers at home, and why Ramadan is the best time for this!
+If you have young children, this is a good opportunity to introduce them to congregational prayers so that they will be more familiar with accompanying you to the mosque in the future.

 P.S.
 You can refer to this easy guide from MuslimSG!
 It covers the intentions to be said for both Imam and makmum, as well as different standing configurations.